 Renasant Bank is headquartered in Tupelo and is the 4th largest bank in the state of Mississippi.
-It is also the 161st largest bank in the nation.
-It was established in 1904 and as of September of 2013, it had grown to 1,535 employees at 120 locations.
-Renasant Bank has a A+ health rating.
+It is also the 129th largest bank in the nation.
+It was established in 1904 and as of June of 2018, it had grown to 2,157 employees at 155 locations.
+Renasant Bank has an A+ health rating.

 I have been with Renasant for almost 3 years, and could not be happier with this bank.
 The branch I visit is very friendly, and in the few times I've had to call - the phone line reps have been nice as well.
 I am picky on my banks - I've been with just about every large bank we have in my area and I never liked any of them.
 I moved to Renasant because we only had two in town, I thought I might have more of a small town feel and I'd be more important when I walked in the bank than BOA, and I was right.

 I've never had my bank card frozen like one review on here, and I've always had access to my funds.
 I have only ever had one issue that was declined, which was when the merchant ran it through twice for the same amount, immediately after each other and the bank declined it considering it a duplicate sale.
 It worked fine just a few minutes later.

 One thing I love about Renasant is if you do happen to mess up and overdraft your account (because it CAN happen, I don't care who you are.), they give you until the end of the business day to put money in your account.
 I woke up one morning and something had gone through I had completely screwed up and forgotten about.
 I called the bank because there was no OD fee yet, even though I was clearly negative.
 They explained they would not post that yet - I had until 4:00 pm to make a deposit if I wished, to avoid any OD fees.